Hanqaqa/QtTests/README.md

     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall5.PNG" width="40%">
 </p>

-Choose to install Qt Design Studio (this allows you to create QML GUIs by drag and dropping), Qt 6.6.1 (the framework) and Qt Creator (Qt's IDE).
+On thee other hand for a more complete Qt experience, install Qt Design Studio (this program allows you to create QML GUIs by drag and dropping), Qt 6.6.1 (the framework), Qt Creator (Qt's IDE) and CMake (Linux) or MinGW(Windows).

 This installation method installs all of the packages available in Qt 6.6.1.